Welcome to today's edition of the Rush 24-7 podcast.

 All of this stuff that you see on TV, the daily barrage, and it's only going to increase, folks.

-My god, we're lonely.
+My God, we're lonely.

-We're an island in a in a in a sea of blue, about to be swamped by a blue tsunami, and it's the kind of thing that's going to uh uh increase interest and voter turnout, I think, rather than uh rather than suppress it, which is the game because the Democrats have nothing else.
+And it's the kind of thing that's going to increase interest and voter turnout, I think, rather than suppress it, which is the game because the Democrats have nothing else.

-Uh if you look four years ago in 2002, they thought a dead guy in his funeral was going to whisk them to office.
+If you look four years ago in 2002, they thought a dead guy in his funeral was going to whisk them to office.

-Uh That would be the Wellstone Memorial.
+That would be the Wellstone Memorial.

-Two years ago, they thought a war hero from Vietnam dressed back up in his military duds was going to whisk them to power.
+Two years ago, they thought a war hero from Vietnam, dressed back up in his military duds, was going to whisk them to power.

 And six years ago, they thought a DUI story from George Bush's youth was going to whisk them to the White House.

-And what today are they thinking Mark Foley, uh Mark Foley, Mark Foley, if you take a look at what it is they use to make themselves feel all pumped up and positive and think they've got a chance is all of this stuff that has nothing to do with who they are.
+If you take a look at what it is they use to make themselves feel all pumped up and positive and think they've got a chance, is all of this stuff that has nothing to do with who they are.

 They are giving no one a reason to vote for them.

-I know Democrats are going to vote against Republicans on principle, but I'm talking about the fact that I still don't believe that they're out there building a movement.
+The Democrats are going to vote against Republicans on principle, but I'm talking about the fact that I still don't believe that they're out there building a movement.

 Capitol Hill doctors have been swamped with Democrats reporting symptoms of optimism, a condition almost unknown among Democrats.